Jon Pearce: Parliamentary career

 Pearce was elected Member of Parliament for High Peak at the 2024 General Election, defeating incumbent Conservative MP Robert Largan with 22,533 votes (45.8%) and a majority of 7,908 (16.1%).
-During his campaign, Pearce focused on local issues such as the lack of access to NHS dentists in High Peak, preventing local community centre closures, the polluting of local rivers and waters and delivering free student bus travel within the High Peak.
+During his campaign, Pearce focused on local issues such as the lack of access to NHS dentists, community centre closures, the polluting of rivers and waters and insufficient free student bus travel.

 Pearce asked his first question in Parliament on 23 July, referring to the High Peak as an 'NHS dental desert', and asked what plans the government had to tackle this issue.

 Pearce made his maiden speech during the Passenger Railway Services (Public Ownership) Bill on 29 July, where he said that "When I was young, my father worked on British Rail as a storeman."
 Pearce recounted the fear of layoffs during the 1990s when rail companies were privatised, while supporting the government's bill to renationalise rail companies.
 He also referenced his plans for the High Peak to get its 'fair share' of national economic growth and investment.

 On 6 August, Pearce announced that, in partnership with Mayor of the East Midlands Claire Ward, students in High Peak attending college in Greater Manchester would receive free bus travel, delivering on a key local campaign pledge.

 On 17 September 2024, Pearce was announced as the new chair of Labour Friends of Israel, replacing Steve McCabe who had stepped down at the 2024 election.

 In December 2024, he replaced Josh Simons on the Science, Innovation and Technology Select Committee.

 Following the publication in December 2024 of a white paper proposing detail for the forthcoming English Devolution Bill, Pearce announced his support to merge all or part of the Borough of High Peak into Greater Manchester.

 In September 2025, Pearce was appointed Parliamentary Private Secretary to the Prime Minister, Keir Starmer.

+In January 2026, Pearce was announced as UK Special Envoy for Post-Holocaust Issues.

 Personal life

-Pearce lives in Hope Valley with his wife and children and two pet dogs.
+Pearce lives in Hope Valley with his wife and children.
 He is a lifelong supporter of Derby County F.C. and has previously been the chair of the RamsTrust, a supporters' group that aims to secure the long-term sustainability of the club.
-In November 2024, Pearce became the first sitting High Peak MP to have a child while in office.